best-practice-and-impact/afcharts/README.md

 <!-- badges: end -->

-afcharts is an R package for creating accessible plots in the UK Government.
+afcharts is an R package for creating accessible plots by the Government Analysis Function.
 Currently, functions are available for styling ggplot2 plots.

 The package has been developed using the [Government Analysis Function Data Visualisation